 - Clients that abuse market conditions or try to abuse system deficiencies of a broker using advanced automated strategies instead of trading.

 For all 3 of the above, brokers do not generate satisfactory RPM on these specific clients to keep this flow in their books.
 With that, there is an opportunity to route the flow out and increase profitability on the selected trading flow.
 In such cases, brokers can decide to hedge such clients either:

 - automatically (hedge % of a flow), or

-Last but not least, it is crucial to have a liquidity provider with sufficient trading experience and knowledge to discuss and elaborate ways to optimise profitability.
-The flexibility of liquidity providers to discuss trading conditions, including spreads, swaps, leverages, and market depths, can play an essential role in broker profitability and risk optimisation.
-In scenarios where the broker doesn’t want to absorb all the risk (as market conditions are dynamic), it is vital that he can switch flow in real-time and make money.
+Last but not least, it is crucial to have a liquidity provider with sufficient trading experience and knowledge to discuss and elaborate ways to optimise brokerage profitability.
+The flexibility of liquidity providers to discuss trading conditions, including spreads, swaps, leverages, and market depths, can play an essential role in brokerage profitability and risk optimisation.
+In scenarios where the broker doesn’t want to absorb all the risk (as market conditions are dynamic), it is vital that it can switch flow in real-time and thus make money.